Bobby Jones (golfer): Other records

 Jones's four titles in the U.S. Open remain tied for the most ever in that championship, along with Willie Anderson, Ben Hogan, and Jack Nicklaus.
 His four-second-place finishes in the U.S. Open place him second all-time with Sam Snead and Nicklaus.
-Phil Mickelson holds the dubious record with six (1999, 2002, 2004, 2006, 2009, 2013) second-place finishes.
+Phil Mickelson holds the record with six (1999, 2002, 2004, 2006, 2009, 2013) second-place finishes.
 His five titles in the U.S. Amateur are a record.
 Jones was ranked as the fourth greatest golfer of all time by Golf Digest magazine in 2000.
 Nicklaus was first, Hogan second, and Snead third.
 Jones was ranked as the third greatest golfer of all time in a major survey published by Golf Magazine, September 2009.
 Nicklaus was ranked first, with Tiger Woods second, Hogan fourth, and Snead fifth.

 Films

 Jones appeared in a series of short instructional films produced by Warner Brothers in 1931 titled How I Play Golf, by Bobby Jones (12 films) and in 1933 titled How to Break 90 (six films).
 The shorts were designed to be shown in theaters alongside feature films, whereby "would-be golfers of the country can have the Jones' instruction for the price of a theater ticket."
 Jones indicated at the time of the making of the 1931 series that the films would be "designed as instructive" but not "so complicated that a non-golfer can't understand them."

 The films were popular, and Jones gave up his amateur status while earning lucrative contract money for this venture.
 These films were put into storage and were unavailable for decades, but a surviving print was located sixty years later and put into video format for preservation by Ely Callaway, a distant cousin of Jones's.
 All 18 shorts were subsequently preserved and released in a DVD collection by Warner Archive on November 6, 2012.
 They also air occasionally on Turner Classic Movies, usually in the space between features.

 Actors and actresses, mostly under contract with Warner Brothers, but also from other studios, volunteered to appear in these 18 episodes.
 Some of the more well-known actors to appear in the instructional plots included James Cagney, Joe E. Brown, Edward G. Robinson, W.C.
 Fields, Douglas Fairbanks, Jr., Richard Barthelmess, Richard Arlen, Guy Kibbee, Warner Oland and Loretta Young.
 Various scenarios involving the actors were used to provide an opportunity for Jones to convey a lesson about a particular part of the game.
 The shorts were directed by the prolific George Marshall.